 (4) Use 1850–1900 period as a common approach for tracking global mean temperature.
 This is particularly useful for estimating global temperature change in the context of United Nations Framework Convention on Climate Change (UNFCCC) Paris agreement.
 However, this baseline might not be applicable currently on limited domains such as national scale as explained in Section 2.

-(5) Always specify explicitly the reference period [Hong Kong, China] used.
+(5) Always specify explicitly the reference period used.
 Adequate historical and geographical context should be provided for the user of the information to understand the significance of the information that is being presented.

 (6) When baselines are updated, previously calculated normals should be retained.
 Averages (and other statistics) for older periods can be useful to understand how old reports relate to newer reports, and also to track changes in the climate.

 (7) Adjustments in baselines and the resulting implications should be communicated to users when changes are made.
 Ideally, this communication effort should be implemented prior to the transition to the new baselines, so that users are prepared for properly interpreting the climate information, based on the new updated baselines.

+(8) The period 1961–1990 as a baseline for evaluating long-term temperature change should be taken into special consideration when analysing percentile-based extreme temperature indices, since it may possibly be less relevant in about a couple of decades for monitoring changes in such extremes (the rate of exceedance will be very high/low in the future).

 ___________________